 - Burger & Chips

 For 6 tapas mains, dessert and tea/coffee it comes to just €39 per person which I think is incredible value.
-Now unfortunately I couldn’t take pictures because bringing out my camera when I’m heading out for the night is a bit of a risk.
+Now, unfortunately, I couldn’t take pictures because bringing out my camera when I’m heading out for the night is a bit of a risk.
 Everyone loved their dishes.
 I can’t pick a favourite but my two top dishes were the Leek & Escabeche Quail Risotto and the Cattle Market Sirloin Steak with Triple Cooked Chips, Black Pepper Crème Brulee, Navet, Radish & Hazelnut Salt.
 How do you make a black pepper creme brûlée?
 Who knows!
-I’ll try make it.
+I’ll try to make it.
 There’s another set menu with 5 tapas dishes and dessert for €24 per person as well which is also fantastic value.

 Another thing to mention is the cocktails.
 They have 3 on the menu.
 One was a grapefruit (I had a lot of those) the others were a whiskey sour and I can’t remember the 3rd.
-At the table we had the whiskey sour and the grapefruit cocktails.
+At the table, we had the whiskey sour and the grapefruit cocktails.
 They were both really gorgeous.

 Would I go back?
 I’m already planning my next trip there.
 It’ll be in 2 weeks time and I’ll be getting the other set menu*.

 What I didn’t like?
 I had mentioned when I was there during the week that I would be back on Saturday for my birthday so I’m presuming that’s how they knew it was my birthday on Saturday.
 I’m not into banners, candles, cakes, singing happy birthday etc in public.
 It’s just not me.
-At the end of the night the staff brought out a Birthday plate.
+At the end of the night, the staff brought out a Birthday plate.
 I was a bit miffed about this because nobody at the table had asked for it.
-I had already been given a birthday cake (Well actually it was a plate load of birthday donuts from Aungier Danger which can been seen on my Instagram).
+I had already been given a birthday cake (Well actually it was a plate load of birthday doughnuts from Aungier Danger which can been seen on my Instagram).

 I thought it was a nice gesture by the staff to bring it out until I realised they charged me for it.
 Now it was only €4.50 and it didn’t break the bank but I just thought it was a bit cheeky to bring something to the table that nobody had asked for and then charge for it.
 Won’t stop me going back, though.
 Turns out I was wrong here and they didn’t actually charge me for it so I can’t really say I didn’t like anything about Boqueria.
-They weren’t to known I’m a crank and hate birthdays.
+They weren’t too known I’m a crank and hate birthdays.

 *I couldn’t wait the two weeks.
 I went back again and got the rest of the dishes I hadn’t tasted.